learning-zone/docker-and-kubernetes-basics/docker-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## 8. Create an Image from a Dockerfile
+## 8. Creating an Image from a Dockerfile

 * **Dockerfile**